Coronavirus Advice and Support for Sleep Apnoea Patients and those on CPAP and Non-invasive Ventilation

 Patients already treated with CPAP and Non-invasive Ventilators

-It goes without saying that it is as important as ever to use our CPAP or NIV machines for all sleeps, as everyone in the world needs to look after their help the best they can.
+It goes without saying that it is as important as ever to use our CPAP or NIV machines for all sleeps, as everyone in the world needs to look after their health the best they can.
 This obviously includes a good diet, exercise where possible and good sleep.
 Remember to take any additional prescribed medication and vitamins.

 We already know the importance of keeping our hands extra clean during the coronavirus outbreak, but do also remember to keep your masks and other equipment clean too.
 There is lots of help with cleaning and other mask and CPAP/NIV problems that may come up on this page of our website 'Tips for Problems Sleeping with CPAP or Non-Invasive Ventilation' https://www.hope2sleep.co.uk/tips-for-problems-sleeping-with-cpap-or-niv.html